Shaiza-10000/Spatial-Transcritopmics-Analysis/Scanpy-Tutorial/README.md

 sc.pp.highly_variable_genes(adata, flavor="seurat", n_top_genes=2000)
 ```

-Raw counts are noisy and incomparable across spots — one spot might have 8,000 total counts and another 30,000, which has nothing to do with biology.
+Raw counts are noisy and incomparable across spots, one spot might have 8,000 total counts and another 30,000, which has nothing to do with biology.
 Normalization fixes that by scaling each spot to the same total.

 The log transformation then compresses the dynamic range.
 A gene expressed at 10 counts vs. 1,000 counts is not actually 100× more biologically interesting, the log scale reflects that.